Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Experiments

 \subsubsection{Metrics on Semantic Segmentation}

-We adopt various metrics to evaluate the segmentation performance of the proposed GKD framework, including Sensitivity/Recall (dubbed SE), pixel Accuracy (ACC), AUC (the under area of receiving operator characteristics (ROC) curve) \cite{b45}, F1 score and mIOU.
+We adopt various metrics to evaluate the segmentation performance of the proposed GKD framework, including Sensitivity/Recall (dubbed SE), pixel Accuracy (ACC), AUC (the area under the receiving operator characteristics (ROC) curve), F1 score and mIOU.
 Since the liver and retinal vessel segmentation tasks are more focused on the foreground semantic classes (\emph{i.e.} the liver and vessel pixels), we treat the SE as the main metric.
 Additionally, we introduce the FLoating-point Operations Per second (FLOPs) and the network Parameters (Params) to measure the model complexity in our experiments.

-\subsubsection{Fréchet Semantic Distance}
+\subsubsection{\textbf{Fréchet Semantic Distance}}

 To further evaluate the generalizable ability of the student model optimized by our proposed GKD, we design a \textbf{new quantitative metric} named Fréchet Semantic Distance (FSD).
-In the aforementioned ACT, we introduce a pre-trained semantic autoencoder (P-SAE) in self-supervised manner.
-Accordingly, we argue that the P-SAE can be treated as a domain-invariant semantic feature extractor.
-Inspired by FID \cite{b46} metric which exploits the pre-trained Inception-v3 \cite{b47} network as feature extractor.
-We define the FSD as the Fréchet distance between the latent features extracted from P-SAE and pre-trained MSAN encoding headers, respectively.
+In the aforementioned ACT, we pretrain a semantic autoencoder.
+Accordingly, we argue that the semantic autoencoder can be treated as a domain-invariant semantic feature extractor.
+Inspired by the FID \cite{b46} metric, we define the FSD as the Fréchet distance between the latent features extracted from semantic autoencoder and pre-trained MSAN encoding headers, respectively.
 Specifically, the distance is formulated as Gaussian mean and covariance of both features as follows:

-where $X$ and $Y$ are the sampled input images and the paired labels for MSAN and P-SAE, respectively. $\mu _{x}$ and $\mu _{x}$ are Gaussian mean of extracted features; ${\textstyle \sum_{x}}$ and ${\textstyle \sum_{y}}$ are covariance of extracted features.
-Different from previous \cite{b46}, our FSD aims to evaluate the effectiveness of domain-invariant semantic knowledge.
+where $X$ and $Y$ are the input images and the paired labels for MSAN and the semantic autoencoder, respectively. $\mu _{x}$ and $\mu _{y}$ are Gaussian mean of extracted features; ${\textstyle \sum_{x}}$ and ${\textstyle \sum_{y}}$ are covariance of extracted features.
+FSD estimates the effectiveness of extracting the domain-invariant semantic knowledge.